KernelCafe/welcome/README.md

 ## What's the state of the café?

 As of Feb 14, 2021, the kernel café is in alpha.
 We are adding machines weekly, and improving our automation to scale out faster.
-The café is expected to hit beta on March 1st, and public release on April 1st.
+The nodes are not yet considered stable, but will be when the café hits beta on March 1st.

 ## Donations